razzbabu4/razzbabu4/README.md

 </h1>

 ## 🧑‍💻 About Me
 I'm a recent graduate with a passion for web development, specializing in both front-end and back-end technologies.
-I excel in creating dynamic, responsive web applications using HTML, CSS, and JavaScript on the front-end, and Node.js and Express on the back-end.
-I'm eager to continue learning and growing in the tech industry and excited to contribute to impactful projects.
+I excel in creating dynamic, responsive web applications using HTML, CSS, Tailwind CSS, JavaScript, React, and Restful APIs on the front-end, and Node.js and Express on the back-end.
+I'm eager to continue learning and growing in the tech industry and excited to contribute to impactful projects

 ## :chart_with_upwards_trend: Current Stats